 MOBILISE AND ‘TAKE BACK CONTROL’

-For the past two years, our world feels like it has been hurtling towards the sun.
+For the past two years, our world has felt like it has been hurtling towards the sun.
 It’s important in these uncertain times to actively oppose what you believe to be unjust.
 Whether it is volunteering to campaign for a party, or looking out for protests and demos.

 BE WARY OF THE ECHO CHAMBER